RohitDoshi9/SOC_Assignment_2022mt93304/README.md

 - Customers can update password and can change the delivery address.
 - Data stored in a MySQL database
 - Friendly user interface with JavaFX

+*Note The Foody folder is Food Ordering App and FoodyOrder folder is order retrieve App code*